 Avoid night buses!

 Rule No. 1 – You should absolutely avoid night buses especially on certain routs in south of the country!!
-The buses still get highjacked!
+The buses still get highjacked nowadays!
 And it’s not a joke.
 Night buses are still regularly highjacked on routes: Pappayan – Pasto and Cali – Pasto.
 Check flights instead.
-Maybe they are not too cheap but think what’s better, stay safe or get into troubles.
+Maybe they are not too cheap but think what’s better, staying safe or get into troubles.
 We bought tickets couple days before the flight and they were 100 Euro/each.
-I guess they are much cheaper if you book in advance as I remember checking flight between Bogota and Catagena 2 months in advance and it was only 40 Euro/per person.
+I guess they are much cheaper if you book in advance as I remember checking flight between Bogota and Catagena two months in advance and it was only 40 Euro/per person.
 Day buses on these routs are safer but there’s always a risk of highjacking.
 Although nowadays it happens very rarely at daytime.
-Two years ago it was still vhighly dangerous to travel even during a day but a lot has changed recently.
-The best source of information are local preople, taxi drivers, etc. Kidnappings happen from time to time.
-They are very likely to happen to American people.
+Two years ago it was still highly dangerous to travel even during a day but a lot has changed over last few years.
+The best source of information are local preople and taxi drivers.
+Kidnappings happen from time to time.
+They are very likely to happen to Americans.
 We heard really unpleasant stories.
 They kidnapped a guy and forced him to withdraw money from the ATM.
 They drugged him and abused, he landed in a jail for 24h and only then without a single belonging was deported from the country.
 Really felt for this guy reading this story online..

 Never travel to Florencia in Colombia!